alcoras/microFrontends/README.md

 4. run: `npm i -D eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin eslint-plugin-jsdoc`
 5. uninstall tslint, tslint-sonarts: `npm un tslint tslint-sonarts`

-### Frontend handling events
+## Frontend handling events
-There are Instant events and Delayed Events.
+There are Instant events and Delayed Events:
 - Instant events (t <= 5 seconds) which are used frequently, like getting data for table.
 We confirm instant events and let them into EventBus.
 - Delayed events (t >= 5 seconds) which are used rarely, like long calculations.
 User confirms them.

-### Environment Table
+## Environment Table
 | Environment |    Database-Backend   |   Login   |  Shell  | Nginx |
 | ----------- | --------------------- | --------- | ------- | ----- |
 | Production  |   Real                |  Real     |   Yes   |  Yes  |